scientific-open-solutions/collector/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

-Kitten release (2019-20) author: Dr. Anthony Haffey (a.haffey@reading.ac.uk)
+Kitten/Cat release (2019-21) author: Dr. Anthony Haffey (a.haffey@reading.ac.uk)

 Documentation can be found at: https://docs.google.com/document/d/1SKYIJF1dAjMDS6EHUIwfZm2KQVOzx17S6LbU_oSGxdE/edit?usp=sharing

 ##
 **Quick start**

 To use without installation go to either: